Installation

 Quick Start

-If you skip step 1, Docker will create the directory as root, and the container will fail to start with permission errors.
+If you skip step 1, Docker will create the directory as root, and the container will fail to start because of permission errors.

 Custom paths: Want your data elsewhere?